 What's more, scurvy affects both the mind and the body; a man too badly afflicted might make the sort of strange decisions Crozier and his surviving officers are accused of having made.
 Williams-Labyrinth, pp. 354-355, thinks it the main explanation for what happened.

 Yet many deny the possibility of scurvy (e.g. Fleming-Barrow, p.
 416 thinks it killed too quickly).
+And the one skeleton from the Franklin expedition properly examined (originally thought to be Lieutenant Henry Le Vesconte, but isotope analysis makes this impossible; the best bet now is surgeon Harry Goodsir; Potter, pp. 28-30) shows no evidence of scurvy (Potter, pp. 30-31).
 Owen Beattie had another hypothesis.
 In 1984 and 1986, he autopsied the bodies of the first Franklin men to die (the three buried on Beechey Island in the first winter).
 He found extremely high levels of lead.
 He also looked at bones of the skeletons found along the path of the Franklin Expedition.
 He found strong evidence of scurvy (Beattie, p.
 16) -- and more lead.

 Emsley-Molecules, pp. 218-219, explains why lead is so dangerous: It interferes with the manufacture of hemoglobin, and causes the buildup of a precursor chemical.
 The intestines are heavily affected; there is also a high likelihood of fluid on the brain.
 Beattie's theory is that the men were driven mad by lead poisoning, which would explain their erratic behavior, and of course would make them less able to bear the privations of an arctic journey.